-Patient brokering is similar to headhunters that search jobs for a candidate; what happens is a rehab or sober living facility will pay illegal kickbacks to give referrals for a certain facility despite the appropriateness of the patient seeking help.
+Patient brokering is similar to headhunters that search for jobs for a candidate; what happens is a rehab or sober living facility will pay illegal kickbacks to give referrals for a certain facility despite the appropriateness of the patient seeking help.

 Due to poor leadership and a soft stance on drugs, California has taken a direct hit from the growing opioid crisis.
 According to The Sacramento Bee, enough opioids were prescribed in 2015 in the state of California for every man, woman, and child to medicate themselves around the clock for a month.
-An even more startling revelation was that the 70 percent of the nearly 2,000 Californian’s who lost their lives to opioids in 2016 died from prescription opioids.
+An even more startling revelation was that 70 percent of the nearly 2,000 Californians who lost their lives to opioids in 2016 died from prescription opioids.

 In 2014, California passed Prop 47, which, in part, meant nonviolent, nonserious crimes were reduced to misdemeanors.
 This ranged from drug offenses, possessions, and certain quantities of drugs.
 This initiative was passed as a means to reduce the state’s prison overpopulation, but what followed was a disaster in the drug community.
-In hindsight, a reduction in prison expenses meant that the state could focus on more important matters such as education and fixing a crumbling infrastructure, but what actually followed is chaos.
+In hindsight, a reduction in prison expenses meant that the state could focus on more important matters such as education and fixing crumbling infrastructure, but what actually followed is chaos.

 This proposition alongside Prop 57 was fuel to a fire that was already burning.
 Drug addiction and theft go hand in hand, and when penalties are reduced for both, it means there are no consequences for actions.